UNESCO World Heritage Site

 Chilas – Islamabad

-A long full-day drive to Islamabad.
-In the summer months, we will go over Babusar Pass through the Kaghan Valley otherwise we will drive over the Karakoram highway.
-Last dinner in Islamabad.
+A full day scenic drive to Islamabad.
+In the summer months we will go over the Babusar Passthrough the Kaghan Valley otherwise we will drive over the Karakoram highway.
+Overnight atguesthouse / hotel in Islamabad

 What's included ?